-That being said, no treatment of any kind is 100% safe.
-All treatments, whether received in a hospital, doctor’s office or clinic, carry a degree of risk.
-So do your homework – understand the pros and cons, as well as potential risks, before deciding on a treatment.
+Importantly, no treatment of any kind is 100% safe.
+All treatments, whether received in a hospital, doctor’s office, or clinic, carry a degree of risk.
+So do your homework – understand the pros and cons, as well as potential risks, before choosing a treatment.
 And don’t let desperation lead you down a dangerous path.

 How many stem cell clinics are there in the US?